DCotterill/halixia-hugo/content/ma/neighbourly-chat-356.md

 Check out our five simple tips for making a new connection in under five minutes, whether that’s with someone familiar or someone new and unexpected.
 You never know the difference it could make.

 Over one million older people say they go more than a month without speaking to a friend, neighbour or family member.
-But small acts of kindness can create a big difference.
+Small acts of kindness can create a huge difference.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |